 Here are the questions I’m going to answer for you today:

 - Are curry leaves the same as curry powder?
-(NOT AT ALL).
+(No).

 Are curry leaves and curry powder the same?